JordanUFlores/VerificacionJU/README.md

-# VerificacionJU, in this repo i will storing my verification activities
+# VerificacionJU, in this repository i will be storing my verification activities